evoila/osb-docs/service-docs/pages/osb-kafka.md

 As long as there is at least one replica partition of a lost master partition or the master partition running after an instance failed, Kafka is still functional.

-The following causes can lead to a failure: ?passt das noch?
+The following causes can lead to a failure:
 - IaaS problems with VMs, network or storage
 - Storage space completely occupied
 - SSL certificates expired